11 of the Best Hens and Chicks Varieties (Sempervivum)

 The color looks especially lovely in a container with other outdoor succulents that have red foliage.

-This cultivar is often confused with Aeonium arboreum ‘Black Rose,’ another rosette-forming succulent from a different genus which has thicker stems and a more saturated, blacker color.
+This hens and chicks cultivar is often confused with Aeonium arboreum ‘Black Rose,’ another rosette-forming succulent from a different genus which has thicker stems and a more saturated, blacker color.

-Sempervivum ‘Black Rose’ is available in two-, four-, or six-inch pots from Walmart and as a potential “grower’s choice” option from Succulent Gardens.
+Sempervivum ‘Black Rose’ is available as a “grower’s choice” option from Succulent Gardens.

 ‘Desert Bloom’ produces rosettes about three-inches square at maturity, with baby offsets surrounding the mass at the base in clusters.
 The plant will spread about eight inches.